dport96/ITM352/morea/130.Assignment1/experience-Assignment1.md

 For the cell phone example, you should make sure that the customer entered valid quantities in the quantity boxes for each item # (1 to 5) or anything at all.
 If the customer entered -2.3 for item #1, you might display "Please input a non-negative integer" and enable the customer to re-enter number.

-(5) Modify `server.js` so that once you have ensured the customer has entered valid data, you then update the inventory (quantity available) for the items purchased and display the purchase information in an invoice.
+(5) Modify `server.js` in the `app.post('/process_purchase_form)` route  so that once you have ensured the customer has entered valid data, you then update the inventory (quantity available) for the items purchased.
+This should be done just before you redirect to the invoice (i.e. after you know there are no errors).

+Now display the purchase information in an invoice.
 Don't forget to include tax and shipping if necessary.
 But specify that the tax and/or shipping are unique to the order (don't just use a fixed shipping cost for any purchase).
 All output should be properly formatted (e.g. if there was a dollar amount such as $125.39 it should have two decimal points and a dollar sign).

 _Example_ :